nymanska/nymanska.github.io/_posts/2025-03-15-Giscus-comments.md

 ---
-title: Adding Comment Section to Jekyll Site with Giscus
+title: "Adding Comment Section to Jekyll Site with Giscus"
 description: How to add comment section to Jekyll page and why I chose Giscue.
 date: 2025-03-15 10:25:00 +0100
 published: true
-categories:
+categories: [Github]
-  - Github
-tags:
-  - Code
-  - Github
+tags: [Code, Github]  #TAG names should always be lowercase separated by comma
 mermaid: false
 media_subpath: assets/img/2025/Giscus-comments
 image: cover.png
 ---

 ## Introduction
 One of the reasons for [starting this blog](https://www.nymanska.com/posts/Welcome-blog/) is to have a space where I can share my thoughts, ideas, and insights from both my professional and private life.
 Posting my thoughts publicly on this platform is a great way to express myself, but another key reason is to connect and interact with like-minded people.
 One way of doing that is by adding a way for readers to comment on my articles.